-The status quo: The beer garden at the Viktualienmarkt as well as many sales stands have opened in compliance with the hygiene measures and are happy about visitors and buyers.
+The status quo: The beer garden at the Viktualienmarkt is closed during lockdown.
+The sales stands have opened in compliance with the hygiene measures and are happy about visitors and buyers.

 It's been two years since I could hardly believe my luck.
 I got two tickets for the almost immediately sold out Rolling Stones concert for my father ("Child, listen to this record, this is real music") and myself.
 I especially like open-air concerts, because despite all the people there is always room up there.
 The Olympiastadion has been a listed building since 1997 and with its tent roof is architecturally a very special place.
 The concert was incredibly good and although bad weather was predicted, it only rained for three minutes during 'Paint it black', which we found very fitting.
 At the moment I run past the closed doors of the stadium several times a week and peek through the bars at the empty stands.
 I listen to the songs of the Stones while running and I can't wait to celebrate and sing together again with almost seventy thousand people.